 7. OperaVPN – Unlimited Free Data

-To use this VPN, you will have to enable the VPN in the browser settings.
+To use this VPN, you will have to enable the free VPN in the browser settings.
 Think of it as a browser extension that will secure your internet activity while surfing the net.
 However, as it is a browser extension, it only encrypts your Opera browser traffic.
 Anything you do outside will be unencrypted.

 You can choose from only three virtual locations: America, Europe, and Asia.
 It does not allow users to connect to specific countries, meaning, you cannot efficiently unblock geo-restrictions with Opera VPN.